stephen-fox/mkobsd/README.md

 # mkobsd

 mkobsd automates the creation of OpenBSD installer images.
+It supports both the .img and .iso installer types.

-It was designed to create unattended installer images by including an autoinstall file and/or an install.site script and tar set in the ISO or img file itself.
+It was designed to create unattended installer images by including an autoinstall file and/or an install.site script and tar set in the installer itself.

 ## Features